ddka22/partner-ce-manifest/README.md

-# partner-ce-manifest
-Partner manifest for code examples
+# Partner Code Example Manifest

+## Overview

+The code example manifest file contains a list of URIs that the ModusToolbox™ software uses to load the code examples developed by partners.
+This manifest is used by the ModusToolbox™ software.
+There is no reason to use this file directly.